MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequeryactiveprocessors.md

 ## -parameters

 ## -returns

 <b>KeQueryActiveProcessors</b> returns a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a> value that represents the set of currently active processors.

-<b>KeQueryActiveProcessors</b> returns a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a> value that represents the set of currently active processors.

-<b>KeQueryActiveProcessors</b> returns a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a> value that represents the set of currently active processors.

 ## -remarks

 Callers cannot assume that <b>KeQueryActiveProcessors</b> maps processors to bits consecutively, or that the routine consistently uses the same mapping each time it is called.
 The only valid use for the return value is to determine the number of active processors by counting the number of bits that are set.

 Callers must also be aware that the value returned by <b>KeQueryActiveProcessors</b> can change during runtime on versions of Windows that support hot-add CPU functionality.

 Windows 7 and later versions of Windows support processor groups.
-Drivers that are designed to handle information about processor groups should use the <a href="..\ntddk\nf-ntddk-kequerygroupaffinity.md">KeQueryGroupAffinity</a> routine, which specifies a processor group, instead of <b>KeQueryActiveProcessors</b>, which does not.
+Drivers that are designed to handle information about processor groups should use the <a href="..\wdm\nf-wdm-kequerygroupaffinity.md">KeQueryGroupAffinity</a> routine, which specifies a processor group, instead of <b>KeQueryActiveProcessors</b>, which does not.
 However, the implementation of <b>KeQueryActiveProcessors</b> in Windows 7 and later versions of Windows provides compatibility for drivers that were written for earlier versions of Windows, which do not support processor groups.
 In this implementation, <b>KeQueryActiveProcessors</b> returns an affinity mask that specifies the set of active logical processors in group 0.

 In Windows Vista and later versions of Windows, this routine can be called at any IRQL.
 However, in Windows Server 2003 and earlier versions of Windows, this routine must be called at IRQL &lt;= APC_LEVEL.